davidvela/MyFirstPythonProject/TensorFlow/FP/README.md

 maybe filter FP < 23

-apply new method to get json and convert it to pandas -> list struct! plot all fp and materials in FRA
+apply new method to get json and convert it to pandas -> list struct! plot all fp and M in FRA